-On July 1, 2019, The Securities and Exchange Commission charged Fieldstone retail investment advisory clients by failing to disclose conflicts of interest related to their recommendations to invest in securities issued by affiliates of Aequitas Management
+On July 1, 2019, The Securities and Exchange Commission brought an enforcement action against Fieldstone Financial Management Group LLC and its principal Kristofor R. Behn for defrauding retail investment advisory clients by failing to disclose conflicts of interest related to their recommendations to invest in securities issued by affiliates of Aequitas Management LLC.
+The Commission also alleged that Behn fraudulently misused approximately \$500,000 of one investor's funds to pay personal expenses.